HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 - Starting CF217 (DXClient v1.26.0 and above), it is required to set full access to the bin folder to execute DXClient commands.

-- The maximum input file size allowed in DXClient is 256 MB currently.
-This limitation will be addressed in one of the future releases.
+- Currently, the maximum input file size allowed in DXClient is 256 MB.

 ## HCLSoftware U learning materials